oliviabedford24/python-weather-api-calls/README.md

 This code was written in VS Code Jupyter Notebooks.
 For best results, the code should also be run in VS Code or in a Jupyter Notebooks browser.

-The work contained herein is mine and mine alone, although I did receive help from the excellent tutors and instructors that Rice University employs for this course.
+The work contained herein is mine and mine alone.

 Thanks!